t-mullen/simple-signal/README.md

 var signalClient = new SimpleSignalClient(socket)

 signalClient.on('ready', function(lastId) {
-  signalClient.id // This client's unique identifier

-  if (lastId) {
-    signalClient.connect(lastId) // Start signalling
+  if (lastId) signalClient.connect(lastId) // Start connection
-  }
 })

 signalClient.on('request', function (request) {
-  request.id // The id of the other peer request.accept()
+  request.accept() // Accept a request to connect
 })

 signalClient.on('peer', function (peer) {